Chapter 3. Installing

 You can use any storage solution that is certified by the storage vendor to work with the underlying platform.

-ImportantAWS bare-metal and ROSA clusters might have different supported storage solutions.
+ImportantAWS bare metal, Red Hat OpenShift Service on AWS, and Red Hat OpenShift Service on AWS classic architecture clusters might have different supported storage solutions.
 Ensure that you confirm support with your storage vendor.

 Using Amazon Elastic File System (EFS) or Amazon Elastic Block Store (EBS) with OpenShift Virtualization might cause performance and functionality limitations as shown in the following table: